 To practice as a dentist in Australia, it’s important to be aware that you’ll need to be registered with the Dental Board of Australia and have completed a minimum of 60 hours of Continuing Professional Development training over a 3 year period.
 You will also need to follow the codes and guidelines issued by the Dental Board.

-National Dental Care is seeking an enthusiastic and highly-competent Associate Dentist to join our Newstead practice in bustling Brisbane CBD.
+National Dental Care is seeking an enthusiastic and highly-competent Associate Dentist to join the friendly team in our Shepparton practice.